Committee for Equity, Diversity and Inclusion

 Where we are: Access is key to the achievement of all students

 Several years ago, the Bethlehem Central School District recognized that providing one-to-one instructional technology to students in the form of Chromebooks was vital to ensuring equity.
 The high school has also made equity and access guiding principles for enrollment in its Advanced Placement programs.
 The high school provides all students who are willing to take on the rigor of these courses the opportunity to participate in AP.
+High school and middle school students now have access to online tutoring, leveling the playing field for all students.
 A Bridge to College college preparation program was introduced in 2019 to help eliminate barriers to the college application process that can exist for first-generation college students and English as a New Language (ENL) students.
-Access to educational and social opportunities for students of all ages who receive special education services is the focus of a new Parent Advisory Committee (PAC) that meets regularly to provide suggestions and guidance on ways to improve access and the student experience.
+Access to educational and social opportunities for students of all ages who receive special education services is the focus of a Parent Advisory Committee (PAC) that meets regularly to provide suggestions and guidance on ways to improve access and the student experience.

 What’s next: Expanding outreach and communications